DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 - Create a new Contact using the [Contacts API Endpoint](#contacts-endpoint) if one does not already exist.
 Generally, you should specify some basic information about the Contact such as name and email.
 - Create an Account Card for that Contact using the [Cards API Endpoint](#cards-endpoint).
 You need to provide the contact ID and specify the currency.
 Optionally, you can also specify an initial value for the card.

 We recommend that you persist the Contact ID in your system so that you can find the Lightrail Contact corresponding to your customer easily.
 Alternatively, you can search for a Contact based on the `userSuppliedId` as will be discussed later.
 You do not need to persist the Account Cards IDs of a Contact since you can retrieve them by calling the API.
-Persisting these IDs, however, can help you avoid making that additional API call at the time of posting Transactions.
+Persisting these IDs, however, can help you avoid making that additional API call.

 ### Retrieving a Contact's Account Cards